RahulDesai1178/Quiet-Journal/genesis-imran_setup/README.md

-# MindPulse
+# Quiet Journal

 > Built with [Railtracks](https://railtracks.ai)

-MindPulse is an AI-powered journaling app that listens between the lines.
+Quiet Journal is an AI-powered journaling app that listens between the lines.
 Users write freely — and when the app detects a pattern of struggle across multiple entries, it proactively surfaces real, nearby Toronto therapists and mental health resources.
 No prompting required.
 The agent notices.
 The agent acts.

 Built for:
 - **Sun Life** — Best Health Care Hack Using Agentic AI